api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

   As a note, if there are multiple bids with the same collateral requirement, the Auctioneer does not specify which bid will be considered first.

-The first bid that satisfies all the above criteria for an auction round is awarded the bid.
+The first bid that satisfies all of the above criteria for an auction round is awarded the bid.
 The bidder's collateral balance is deducted and the bid is marked as "awarded" for that auction round.